ycrc/ycrc.github.io/docs/clusters-at-yale/access/courses.md

 ### Transfer Data to Research Account

-If you have a research account on the cluster, you can transfer any data you want to save from your course account to your research account.
+If you have a research account on Bouchet, you can transfer data you want to save from your course account's home directory to your research account.

 !!! warning
     Make sure there is sufficient free space in your research account storage to accommodate any data you are transferring from your course account using `getquota`.

+!!!
+Note
+    If your course and your research accounts are on different clusters, or if you need to transfer data from your course account's project or scratch directory to your research account, please [contact us](/#get-help) for assistance.

 1. Login to the cluster using your course account either via Terminal or the Shell app in the OOD web portal.

-1. Grant your research account access to your course accounts directories (substitute in your courseid and netid in the example).
+1. Grant your research account access to your course account home directory (substitute in your courseid and netid in the example).

     ```
     # home directory
     setfacl -m u:netid:rX /home/courseid_netid

-    # project directory on Bouchet
-    setfacl -m u:netid:rX /nfs/roberts/project/courseid/courseid_netid

     ```

 1. Log in as your research account.
 Check that you can access the above paths.